 This brochure is intended to provide highlights of the California State University (CSU) Dependent Care Reimbursement Account (DCRA) Plan.
-There are many important rules regarding this plan, so please read this material carefully.
-Complete details of the plan are provided in the official plan document, which is at all times the ruling plan document.
-If you have questions about the plan, or wish to review a copy of the plan document, contact your campus Benefits Representative.
+The plan has many important rules, so please read this material carefully.
+Complete details of the plan are provided in the official plan document, which at all times is the ruling plan document.
+If you have questions about the plan, or wish to review a copy of the plan document, contact your campus benefits office.
+The claims administrator for the plan is currently ASIFlex.
+You can visit their website at www.asiflex.com.